white-rabbit-ai-inc/sdk-js/quickStart/match.md

             "win": "captured"
         },
         "winMapping": "true",
-        "referenceFileUuid": [fileUuidHere],
+        "referenceFileUuid": personaUuidHere,
         "dataSource": "Empire CRM",
         "productService": "Track and Catch",
         ...
     }
 ```
-The payload **_must_** have a referenceFileUuid.
-To run a match on data that has previously been profiled, the fileUuid should reference the current file upload and the referenceFileUuid should be the uuid of the previously [profiled](profile.md)  data
+The payload **_must_** have a persona/profile uuid in the referenceFileUuid.
+To run a match on data that has previously been profiled, the fileUuid should reference the current match data file upload and the referenceFileUuid should be the uuid of the previously [profiled](profile.md) data.

 And then one of fileUuid or data **_must_** be supplied.